Becoming Boston

 Library of Congress Geography & Map Division

 The municipal boundaries of the City of Boston are nowhere to be seen in this striking bird’s-eye view of the metropolitan region at the beginning of the twentieth century.
 Oriented looking towards the west as if the viewer is floating above the outermost reaches of Boston Harbor, this map encompasses more than two dozen independent cities and towns, which many reformers argued had been so substantively linked together by technological, economic, and social forces that they were now effectively a single massive city.
 One of the transformations which had most dramatically affected metropolitan geography at the turn of the century was the rise of electric street railways, shown here as red lines.
-Not only did these railways connect a ring of cities stretching from Weymouth in the south (left) to Lynn in the north (right), but they also allowed people to reach green spaces like the Middlesex Fells and Blue Hills reservations, both labeled here.
+Not only did these railways connect a ring of cities stretching from Weymouth in the south (right) to Lynn in the north (left), but they also allowed people to reach green spaces like the Middlesex Fells and Blue Hills reservations, both labeled here.

 Map to accompany report of State Board on Docks and Terminal Facilities: showing existing conditions and proposed changes at the Port of Boston